bustosjuan/aws-deeplens-recipes/content/_index.md

 AWS DeepLens helps put machine learning in the hands of developers, literally, with a fully programmable video camera, tutorials, code, and pre-trained models designed to expand deep learning skills.

-This website contains a curated library of "recipes" (activities and tutorials that teachers and students of any skill level can do with AWS DeepLens.
+This website contains a curated library of "recipes", activities and tutorials that teachers and students of any skill level can do with AWS DeepLens.